rzyns/civitai-data-manager/README.md

 ## 🔍 Features in Detail

 ### Rate Limiting Protection
-- Default: random delay between 6-12 seconds after each model
+- Default: random delay between 3-6 seconds after each model and 1 second between each picture
 - Disable with `--notimeout` flag (use cautiously)

-For example, processing 10 models would take:
+For example, processing 10 models (with 10 pictures each) would take:
-- Minimum time: ~54 seconds
+- Minimum time: ~127 seconds
-- Maximum time: ~108 seconds
+- Maximum time: ~154 seconds
-- Average time: ~81 seconds
+- Average time: ~140.5 seconds

 **Note about Rate Limiting:** While Civitai's exact rate limiting policies are not publicly documented, these delays are implemented as a precautionary measure to:
 - Be respectful to Civitai's servers